Siege of Savannah (1779)

 The siege of Savannah or the second battle of Savannah was an encounter of the American Revolutionary War (1775–1783) in 1779.
 The year before, the city of Savannah, Georgia, had been captured by a British expeditionary corps under Lieutenant-Colonel Archibald Campbell.
 The siege itself consisted of a joint Franco-American attempt to retake Savannah, from September 16 to October 18, 1779.

-On October 9 a major assault against the British siege works failed.
+On October 9, 1779, a major assault against the British siege works failed.
 During the attack, Polish nobleman Count Casimir Pulaski, leading the combined cavalry forces on the American side, was mortally wounded.
 With the failure of the joint attack, the siege was abandoned, and the British remained in control of Savannah until July 1782, near the end of the war.

-In 1779, more than 500 recruits from Saint-Domingue (the French colony which later became Haiti), under the overall command of French Admiral Charles Henri Hector, Count of Estaing, fought alongside American colonial troops against the British Army during the siege of Savannah.
-This was one of the most significant foreign contributions to the American Revolutionary War.
-This French-colonial force had been established six months earlier and was led by white officers.
-Recruits came from the black population and included free men of color as well as slaves seeking their freedom in exchange for their service.

 Background

 Following the failures of military campaigns in the northern United States earlier in the American Revolutionary War, British military planners decided to embark on a southern strategy to conquer the rebellious colonies, with the support of Loyalists in the South.
 Their first step was to gain control of the southern ports of Savannah, Georgia and Charleston, South Carolina.
 An expedition in December 1778 took Savannah with modest resistance from ineffective militia and Continental Army defenses.

 There were many reasons why the British wanted to invade the Southern colonies.
 Although part of America, the Southern colonies tended to be more sympathetic to the British than to the Americans.
 The British were hoping that ordinary citizens of the Southern colonies would continue their support of the British army during the southern campaign, as they had in prior years.
 Moreover, the British were promising that any enslaved African Americans who fought for the British would be given freedom, which helped gain support for the British among southern slaves.
 Finally, the British wanted to gain control over the South for economic reasons.
 The South grew many profitable crops, such as rice, indigo, and tobacco.
 The American revolutionaries were using the money made from those crops to buy military supplies from Europe.
 Taking over the south would not only isolate New England, but also give the British access to those resources.